Request an appointment, pay your bill and see test results online. Learn More »

 The AnMed Health Radiologic Technology Program does not award a degree in radiologic technology.
-However, for students who prefer learning in a hospital-based, medical center environment, the program has partnered with Greenville Technical College to enable our radiography program graduates to obtain an associate degree in addition to a certificate of completion from our hospital based program.
+However, for students who prefer learning in a hospital-based, medical center environment, the program has partnered with Greenville Technical College and Clarion University of Pennsylvania.to enable our radiography program graduates to obtain a degree in addition to a certificate of completion from our hospital based program.

-Applicants for this option will need to complete Phase I of the Greenville Technical College radiography curriculum before entering the AnMed Health Radiologic Technology Program.
+Applicants who wish to obtain and associate degree from Greenville Technical College will need to complete Phase I of the Greenville Technical College radiography curriculum before entering the AnMed Health Radiologic Technology Program.
 General education classes require a C or better and a cumulative technical GPA of 2.5 or higher.
-Upon completing the AnMed Health program and meeting ARRT certification exam requirements, students will receive an associate’s degree in radiologic technology from Greenville Technical College.
+Upon completing the AnMed Health program and meeting ARRT certification exam requirements, students will receive an Associate of Science degree in Radiologic Technology from Greenville Technical College.
 Information regarding the required credit hour courses is available from Greenville Technical College.
-Other options for earning advanced degrees in the radiologic imaging sciences will be provided in the program curriculum.

 This website contains material from the Student Handbook and the Policy and Procedures Manual.
 Program documents, as well as a copy of the JRCERT Standards for an Accredited Educational Program in Radiography, are readily available through the office of the Program Director.